-GUITAR WORLD: You’re credited with playing guitar on a Ringo Starr single from 1976, “A Dose of Rock ’N’ Roll,” from Ringo’s Rotogravure.
+ME: You’re credited with playing guitar on a Ringo Starr single from 1976, “A Dose of Rock ’N’ Roll,” from Ringo’s Rotogravure.
 But is that you playing the actual guitar solo?

 PETER FRAMPTON: I can't remember [laughs].
-It was the '70s, and I know I was sober for the session, but I'm not sure about right after.
+It was the Seventies, and I know I was sober for the session, but I'm not sure about right after.
 I'd have to listen to it again and see.
 People keep coming up to me, saying, "Is this you on this?"
 And I have to go listen to it to find out.
 I did more sessions than I remember doing.
-There were a lot of things in the '70s that I played on that people keep reminding me about.
+There were a lot of things in the Seventies that I played on that people keep reminding me about.

 [I play the song to him.]